-If you wish to pay tuition via credit card you will need to pay through our online credit card service FACTS, a 2.85% convenience fee will be added.
-Students in the Ministries programs (BMP or PMH) intending to pay via credit card need to contact the Business Office directly.
+If you wish to pay tuition via credit card a 2.85% convenience fee will be added.

 All financial obligations to Hartford Seminary must be met before any of the following will be permitted: enrollment in subsequent semesters, participation in graduation, and requests for transcripts.